hacketyhack/hacketyhack/lessons/beginner/datastrucs.md

 You created an array with the numbers 1, 2, and the string 'shoes' in it.
 Things in the array can be gotten by typing the array's variable name (`my_array`) and square brackets (`[]`) with a number inside of the brackets.
-This number can be though of as the address to that spot in the array.
+This number can be thought of as the address to that spot in the array.
 It's good to remember that arrays start at 0 in Ruby.

     alert my_array[0]